-2Note that if you have an expression which has the value zero, but which isn't an integer constant, converting this to a pointer type is not guaranteed to give a NULL pointer, e.g.: int i = 0;
+&lt;sup>2Note that if you have an expression which has the value zero, but which isn't an integer constant, converting this to a pointer type is not guaranteed to give a NULL pointer, e.g.: int i = 0;

-int ptr = i; / ptr is NOT guaranteed to be a NULL pointer! /

-PUGH The default driver thorn for Cactus which uses MPI.
-See Section B1.1.
-PVM eq:parallel Virtual Machine, provides interprocessor communication.
-See Section B1.1. recursion, mutual See mutual recursion. reduction Given a set of grid variables on a computational grid, reduction is the process of producing values for the variables on a proper subset of points from the grid. scheduler The part of the Cactus flesh that determines the order and circumstances in which to execute Cactus routines.
-Thorn functions and schedule groups are registered with the flesh via the thorn's $schedule.ccl$ file to be executed in a certain schedule bin, before or after another function or group executes, and so forth.
-See section D2.4 C1.5, schedule bin One of a set of special timebins pre-defined by Cactus.
-See Section $D4$ for a list. schedule group A timebin defined by a thorn, in its schedule.ccl file (see Appendix D2.4).
+int\ ptr = i; /\ ptr is NOT guaranteed to be a NULL pointer! \/ scheduler The part of the Cactus flesh that determines the order and circumstances in which to execute Cactus routines.
+Thorn functions and schedule groups are registered with the flesh via the thorn's schedule.ccl file to be executed in a certain schedule bin, before or after another function or group executes, and so forth.
+See section D2.4.

+schedule bin One of a set of special timebins pre-defined by Cactus.
+See Section D4 for a list.

+schedule group A timebin defined by a thorn, in its schedule.ccl file (see Appendix D2.4).
 Each schedule group must be defined to occur in a Cactus schedule bin or another schedule group.

+shares An implementation may share restricted parameters with another implementation, which means the other implementation can get the parameter values, and if the parameters are steerable, it can change them.
+See Section D2.3.

+staggering

-See Chapter C1.5, C1.5.1. shares An implementation may share restricted parameters with another implementation, which means the other implementation can get the parameter values, and if the parameters are steerable, it can change them.
-See Section D2.3 C1.2.3. steerable parameter A parameter which can be changed at any time after the program has been initialised.
-See Section C1.4.3. symmetry operation A grid operation that is a manifestation of a geometrical symmetry, especially rotation or reflection. symmetry zone A set of points laying at the edge of the computational grid and containing data obtained by some symmetry operation from another part of the same grid.
-(Contrast with boundary zone , ghost zone .) synchronisation The process of copying information from the outer part of a computational interior on one processor to the corresponding ghost zone (see) on another processor.
+steerable parameter A parameter which can be changed at any time after the program has been initialised.

+symmetry operation A grid operation that is a manifestation of a geometrical symmetry, especially rotation or reflection.

+symmetry zone A set of points laying at the edge of the computational grid and containing data obtained by some symmetry operation from another part of the same grid.
+(Contrast with boundary zone, ghost zone.)

+synchronisation The process of copying information from the outer part of a computational interior on one processor to the corresponding ghost zone (see) on another processor.
 Also refers to a special Cactus timebin corresponding to the occurrence of this process.

+TAGS See Section D8.

+target A make target is the name of a set of rules for make (or gmake).
+When the target is included in the command line for make, the rules are executed, usually to build some software.

+test suite

-See Section C1.3.5.
-TAGS See Section D8. target A make target is the name of a set of rules for make (or gmake).
-When the target is included in the command line for make , the rules are executed, usually to build some software. test suite See Sections B2.6, C1.8.5. thorn A collection of subroutines defining a Cactus interface.
-See Chapters C1.1, C1.2.
-ThornList A file used by the Cactus CST to determine which thorns to compile into a Cactus executable (see Section B2.4.1, B2.4.2).
-Can also be used to determine which thorns to check out from SVN. (see Section A1.1).
-A ThornList for each Cactus configuration lies in the configuration subdirectory of the Cactus configs directory. time bin A time interval in the duration of a Cactus run wherein the flesh runs specified routines.
-See scheduler , schedule bin . time level timer A Cactus API for reporting time.
-See Section C1.9.1. trigger unigrid WMPI Win32 Message Passing Interface.
-See Sections B2.1.1, B2.2.1. wrapper
+thorn A collection of subroutines defining a Cactus interface.

+ThornList A file used by the Cactus CST to determine which thorns to compile into a Cactus executable Can also be used to determine which thorns to check out from CVS.A ThornList for each Cactus configuration lies in the configuration subdirectory of the Cactus configs directory.

+time bin A time interval in the duration of a Cactus run wherein the flesh runs specified routines.
+See scheduler, schedule bin.

+time level

+timer A Cactus API for reporting time.

+trigger

+unigrid

+WMPI Win32 Message Passing Interface.

+wrapper